 From the point of view of SEO, we have good reason to be concerned about the anchor text for our incoming links, but from the point of view of usability, we should think carefully about the anchor text for outgoing links.

 Anchor text is the word or words a person clicks on to go to another page.
-In the example above, we see that “El Nuevo Dia” is the anchor text for the first link.
+In the example here, we see that “Caribbean Business” is the anchor text for the first link.
 It’s underlined and it’s a different color from the main text, so we know it’s a link.

 This is why it’s very important, by the way, not to go around wantonly underlining and coloring your text.
 You make people think you have links when you don’t, and they click on them with no result, becoming frustrated and angry.
 Not what you want at your business website.

-The link with the anchor text “El Nuevo Dia” goes to El Nuevo Dia, and it goes to the specific article we’re quoting.
+The link with the anchor text “Caribbean Business” goes to Caribbean Business, and it goes to the specific article we’re quoting.
 This way, readers can read the rest of the article or the context of the quote easily.
-The second link in our example is just the same: it names a publication and goes to the publication, and specifically to the place where the quote can be found.

 The example thus satisfies the essential rules of anchor text: